- Apply to UW

 Project Title: Using Primary Documents to Develop Teaching Units

-The goals of the project are to have pre-service teachers use the primary resources of the American Heritage Center in the areas of the American West, the world wars, and modern culture to develop instructional units which will be used in their future classrooms.
+The goals of the project are to have pre-service teachers use the primary resources of the American Heritage Center in the areas of the American West, the world wars, and modern culture to develop instructional units that will be used in their future classrooms.
 The National Council for Social Studies strongly supports the use of primary sources in the classroom and such use is also referenced in the Wyoming Social Studies Standards.
 Also, the students will present their research in a public event at the AHC.
 The project will take place during the Fall 2004 semester.

 Dr. Michael Harkin, UW Anthropology Department